shonsirsha/chimp_backend/README.md

 **Possible Error:**

-**`Error: listen EADDRINUSE: address already in use 0.0.0.0:7500`**

-This means that the port 7500 is being used.
-Please close any program that uses that port.
-If no program is using it but error still persists, then please kill that port explicitly:

-`sudo lsof -i :7500` - then get the PID
-`sudo kill -9 <PID>` - without the `<>`

 To make sure everything works normally, do a `GET` request to this endpoint `/api/dev` (full URL endpoint: `localhost:5000/api/dev`) - it should return JSON object `{"msg": "Hello World!"}` with the http status of `200`.

 ## <span id="authMethod">Authentication</span>